How to start using the service - for institutions

 Who can join?

 Publications Router is for institutions with an active programme of research whose authors publish their outputs in research journals.
-It is currently available without charge to UK institutions who are members of Jisc, for whom there is no additional charge.
+It is currently only available to UK institutions who are full members of Jisc, for whom there is no additional charge.

 Which repositories or CRISs can Router work with?

-If you are interested in receiving feeds into your EPrints repository, do contact us on firstname.lastname@example.org, mentioning Publications Router in your email.
-We can then help you decide whether to join, take you through what's involved, answer any questions and give you any further information you'd find helpful.
+If you are interested in receiving feeds directly into any of the platforms listed above, do contact us at firstname.lastname@example.org, mentioning Publications Router in your email.
+We can then help you decide whether Router is right for you, take you through what's involved, answer any questions and give you any further information you'd find helpful.

-If you would need feeds into a platform other that EPrints, do also get in touch so that we can keep you up to date with when the Router will work with your platform.
+If you would like feeds into a platform not mentioned here, do also get in touch so that we can update you when Router will work with that system.

 See our current content providers page for a summary of Router's sources, together with what each of them delivers and when.

-The Router delivers metadata and, if available, article PDF and related files, that populate new records created automatically in Eprints deposit or review queue.
+Publications Router delivers metadata and, if available, article PDF and related files, that populate new records created automatically in your repository or CRIS.
 The metadata provides most of the key information you will need, including licensing and any embargo end-dates (where applicable) from some providers.
 Note that Router can only pass on what providers supply, which may differ between providers and individual articles.
-Technically, the Router sends notifications via the SWORD v2 protocol which was introduced into EPrints 3.3.

-Note that Eprints' SWORD interface requires a user account with administrative privileges so, for security reasons, it is strongly recommended that your repository is accessible via HTTPS protocol (which encrypts traffic) rather than HTTP (which does not).
+Note that SWORD may require a user account with certain administrative privileges in your repository.
+So for security reasons, it is strongly recommended that your repository is accessible via HTTPS protocol (which encrypts traffic) rather than HTTP (which does not).

 Getting the right content for your institution

-To enable the Router to send you the right notifications - about articles co-authored by your researchers - you'll need complete a spreadsheet setting out some parameters that will enable it to make the right matches.
-You can download the template for that here.
-It includes explanations of how to fill it in, and we're here to support you if there's anything you'd like to know more about.
+To enable Router to send you the right notifications - about articles co-authored by your researchers - you'll need complete a spreadsheet setting out some parameters that will enable it to make the right matches.
+You can download the matching parameters template, which includes instructions for completing it.
+Please contact us if there is anything you'd like to know more about.

 Can we try it out?

-If you'd like to see for yourself what sort of information the Router will provide for your particular institution, we can set you up with a feed into a test instance of EPrints to avoid disturbing your live repository.
-In this sounds interesting, do get in touch so we can take you through how we can set that up.
+If you'd like to see for yourself what information Router can provide for your particular institution, we can usually set you up with a feed into a test instance of your platform (to avoid disturbing your live system).
+If this sounds interesting, do get in touch so we can take you through how we can set that up.

 This sounds interesting - what next?

-To find out more, do get in touch with us on email@example.com, mentioning Publications Router in your email.
+To find out more, do get in touch with us at email@example.com, mentioning Publications Router in your email.
 We'll then arrange a call or a webinar to go through this, to answer any questions you might have, and to help you decide whether Publications Router is right for you.